lst15/boilerplate-web3js/README.md

 # boilerplate-web3js

-## Inspiração
+## Inspiration

+A response to the need to avoid code duplication across multiple web3.js projects.
+Simplifying development and promoting module reuse for different projects.

-## Requisitos de Instalação
+## Requirements

-Antes de executar a aplicação, certifique-se de que você possui os seguintes requisitos instalados:
+Before running the application, make sure you have the following requirements installed:

-- Node.js versão v18.12.1
+- Node.js version v18.12.1
-- NPM versão v8.19.2
+- NPM version v8.19.2

-## Como Executar

-Siga as etapas abaixo para executar a aplicação:

-1. Clone este repositório em sua máquina local.
-2. Navegue até o diretório raiz do projeto.
-3. Execute o comando `npm install` ou `yarn install` para instalar as dependências.
-4. Siga as instruções em cada módulo para executar e testar individualmente.
+## How to execute

+Follow the steps below to run the application:

+1. Clone this repository to your local machine.
+2. Navigate to the project's root directory.
+3. Run the command npm install or yarn install to install the dependencies.
+4. Follow the instructions in each module to run and test them individually.

-## Contribuição
+## Contribute

-Contribuições são bem-vindas!
-Se você deseja contribuir para este projeto, siga as diretrizes abaixo:

-1. Faça um fork deste repositório.
-2. Crie uma branch com o nome descritivo da sua contribuição.
-3. Faça as alterações e adições necessárias.
+Contributions are welcome!
+If you wish to contribute to this project, please follow the guidelines below:

+1. Fork this repository.
+2. Create a branch with a descriptive name for your contribution.
+3. Make the necessary changes and additions.
-4. Envie um pull request para revisão.
+4. Submit a pull request for review.

-## Licença
+## License

-Este projeto está licenciado sob a licença [MIT](LICENSE).
+This project is licensed under the [MIT](LICENSE).